 Even among households with similar incomes, racial wealth gaps are significant.
 Research also shows that Black Americans are more likely than their white peers to experience downward mobility as a result of systemic inequities.

 Enterprise has identified five key housing outcomes that determine economic success, power and autonomy, and being valued in community – the three core principles that define mobility, according to the US Partnership on Mobility from Poverty.
-We frame these housing outcomes as the “housing bundle” because they are interconnected and must work together for housing to act as a pathway to upward mobility:
+We frame these housing outcomes as the “housing bundle” because they are interconnected and must work together for housing to act as a pathway to economic mobility:

 |1.
 Housing stability||2.
 Housing quality||3.
 Housing affordability|